grimlokason/postgres-bdr/README.md

   Very handy.
 You will almost certainly have to set `listen_addresses`, at the very least.

-* **`PG_SCHEMA_FILE`** -- if set, then during initial database creation, this file will be sent to the database server to execute to create an initial schema in the database specified by `PG_DATABASE`.
-If nothing else, you probably want to use this to create additional (non-superuser) users with which to access the database.
+* **`DB_SCHEMA_FILE`** -- if set, then during initial database creation, this file will be sent to the database server to execute to create an initial schema in the database specified by `PG_DATABASE`.
+Note that this schema file will only be executed *once* on the entire database cluster, and since roles and grants aren't stored in the database, but rather in the system catalog, you don't want to create users and grant privileges in *this* schema file; instead, see `SYSTEM_SCHEMA_FILE`, below.

+* **`SYSTEM_SCHEMA_FILE`** -- if set, this SQL file will be fed into each server in the cluster on first startup.
+You do *not* want to create tables, etc using this file (unless you're an afficionado of `IF NOT EXISTS`), because it is run on every server in the cluster (and replication takes care of making sure all the servers have the schema details).
+Instead, this file is for taking care of "system-level" setup, like creating users and granting privileges.